hyperledger-archives/fabric/sdk/node/README.md

 fabric
 ```

-Once you have placed your chaincode project inside the `src` directory in your local `$GOPATH` together with the `vendor` directory containing the hyperledger Fabric, you need to verify that the chaincode builds in this directory.
-To do so execute the `go build`.
+Once you have placed your chaincode project inside the `src` directory in your local `$GOPATH` together with the `vendor` directory containing the Hyperledger Fabric, you need to verify that the chaincode builds in this directory.
+To do so execute `go build`.
 This step verifies that all of the chaincode dependencies are present.

 ```
 cd $GOPATH/src/github.com/chaincode_example02/